 - The recruitment phase officially opens.

 - Selected prospective members are invited to join the Recruit College.
-To formally join the Recruit College a prospective member must have applied for an ACT Working with Vulnerable People Card
+To formally join the Recruit College a prospective member must have applied for an ACT Working with Vulnerable People Card and provided evidence.

-- Recruit College
+- Recruit College/Training